 RAG: Your Complete Guide to Retrieval Augmented Generation

 In the field of artificial intelligence (AI), staying ahead of the curve means embracing the latest advancements.
-One of these is Retrieval Augmented Generation (RAG), a groundbreaking approach that’s transforming how AI systems generate content and provide answers.
-In this guide, we’ll dive into everything you need to know about RAG, how it works, and why it’s becoming an essential tool for modern AI applications.
+One of these is Retrieval Augmented Generation (RAG), a groundbreaking approach that's transforming how AI systems generate content and provide answers; for example, one retrieval-enhanced AI was found to matches the performance of neural networks 25 times its size.
+In this guide, we'll dive into everything you need to know about RAG, how it works, and why it's becoming an essential tool for modern AI applications.

 Introduction to RAG (retrieval augmented generation)